Stuart-Mouse/Stuart-Mouse.github.io/tein-article.md

     gas clouds and poison water can be used to create natural time constraints in level design also serve as a way of partitioning space the best uses force the player to approach the same underlying level geometry in a different way

+        gaspers are a composite of hoasts and gas clouds poison water is a composite of water and gas clouds

+    machine guns can enforce a sort of spiral movment environment can then be used to change direction of spiral laser eye dudes are somewhat similar, but more based on a time constraint. forces player to think about how to position oneself such that they are never in a clear line of sight

 ## Overall structure